 row 1 - Spidey's "babes";

-row 2 - allies, though some would disagree with JJJ being categorized as such ?
+row 2 - allies, though some would disagree with JJJ being categorized as such ? row 3 - Rogues Gallery. |

+Page 4: This third Romita page continues the Rogues Gallery.
 This page contains sketches for Green Goblin, Kingpin and Rhino.
 These three villains are not as rare as the ones on the previous page, and the sketches in slots 1, 4, and 7 are "relatively common".
 However, the variations of the Kingpin (slot 5), and Rhino (slot 8) are the only ones like that I ever recall seeing of those two villains.
+Since I only have 7 MSA Romita's for this 9-pocket, I included two other Romita's, one of the rare (Level 2) one from the 2001 Marvel Legends (slot 6), and an even rarer one from the Topps 2003 Incredible Hulk (slot 9). |

+Page 5: Dick Ayers is best known for his Sgt.
+Fury, and earlier Westerns.
 He did a LOT of sketchagraphs and most are fairly "common".
 Some of the same characters are drawn with different quality.
 I believe I have the MSA Ayers "set" since I have sketches for all 18 characters that he drew for this card series.
 This page has his "blue ones" of Sgt.
 Fury and His Howling Commandos.
 I filled the page with Captain Savage because in the late 60's, Marvel created a Marine version of SF&HHC, called Capt.
 Savage and His Leather-Neck Raiders.
-They even had crossover issues.
+They even had crossover issues. |

 Page 6: This Ayers' page shows the wide variety of characters he has done, super-heroes, as well as Westerns.
 I start with one of his many variations of Sgt Fury (black ink)and his nemesis Baron Strucker.
 The Super-hero ones he drew, I think he actually drew in the comics at one time.
 The Dr. Doom is sort of "comical" but everyone loves Dr. Doom, right ?
-I initially got the Western Ghost Rider because I actually have some of those comics.
+I initially got the Western Ghost Rider because I actually have some of those comics. |

+Page 7: This page contains the last of the three characters Ayers drew for MSA.
+These are three of his Westerns' characters.
 The rest of the page are the MSA Spidey-related sketches from Sal Buscema who is the younger brother of John Buscema.
 I am not sure if I have any of comics with Sal's work in it or not, since I think he started in the 70's, after I stopped collecting comics.
 I believe I have the Sal MSA "set" since I have all 11 sketches that he drew for this card series.
-Sal did numerous head shots with the exception being the one RARE full-body Spidey.
+Sal did numerous head shots with the exception being the one RARE full-body Spidey. |

+Page 8: This page contains the last of the six sketchagraphs that Sal drew for MSA.
 John Buscema passed-away in 2002.
 He penciled notable runs of SA titles such as Avengers (#41- 62), FF (#107-141), and Thor (#182-259).
 Probably his most famous run was for all 18 issues of Silver Surfer.
 This might explain why he only drew "head and shoulder" Silver Surfer sketchagraphs.
-I have the two "variations" of them.
+I have the two "variations" of them. |

 Page 9: Joe Sinnott is renowned for his inking of virtually every major SA Marvel title, with notable runs on The Fantastic Four (from 1965 to 1981), The Avengers, The Defenders and The Mighty Thor, many of these over the pencils of Marvel legend Jack Kirby.
 My favorite SA comic book was FF, as drawn by Kirby !
 Sinnott's inking work seems to have give Joe the ability to draw many of Kirby's characters, as Kirby drew them.